mikechamberlain/coding-standards/README.md

 We follow a classic tiered architecture where the data flows Repo <=> Service <=> Controller <=> View Model / DTO.

 Consider omitting the Service layer if it only serves as a trivial wrapper around the Repository.
 This reduces boilerplate and accelerates development.
 Introduce the service layer at a later date once it becomes necessary.
-(Controversial.
-Let's try it and see what happens.)
+(This is controversial.
+Let's try it and see how it works.)

 To isolate the client from changes to the Repository, the ViewModel / DTO layer must never be skipped (ie. do not serialize Repository objects directly to the client).